International Moving Company License #: FMC 022380N

 Weather in Mexico in June

 June brings frequent tropical showers and higher humidity.
-Expect short, intense downpours followed by sun.
-Caribbean and Yucatán resorts (Cancún, Playa del Carmen, Tulum) often see 88–93°F days; seas are toasty at 82–86°F. Surf on both coasts starts to build; breezier afternoons are common.
-In the capital, typical highs range 73–79°F with comfortable evenings around the mid-50s.
+Short, intense downpours followed by sun are the norm.
+Cancún, Playa del Carmen, and Tulum often see 88–93°F days with seas at 82–86°F. In Mexico City, typical highs range 73–79°F with comfortable evenings in the mid-50s.

 Weather in Mexico in July

-July is peak rainy-season weather in much of the tropics.
-Downpours can last longer than in June, and seas are choppy at times.
-Coastal air temps remain around 90–93°F with warm water (84–86°F).
-If you’re chasing waves, midsummer often delivers—though beachgoers should remain mindful of rip-current flags and local advisories.
+July is peak rainy-season weather across much of the tropics.
+Downpours can last longer than in June and seas are choppy at times.
+Coastal air temps remain around 90–93°F with warm water at 84–86°F. Beachgoers should monitor rip-current flags and local advisories throughout the summer months.

 Mexico and Riviera Maya Weather in August

 August marks the heart of the Atlantic hurricane season.
-The Caribbean and Gulf can see more frequent storms and swells, while some travelers opt for the Pacific coast to dodge Atlantic systems (remember, Pacific hurricane season is active too).
-Riviera Maya typically runs 86–93°F by day with seas 82–86°F. Plan flexible itineraries and consider travel insurance during this window.
+The Caribbean and Gulf can see more frequent storms and swells.
+Riviera Maya typically runs 86–93°F by day with seas at 82–86°F. Flexible itineraries and travel insurance are worth considering during this window.
+Note that the Pacific hurricane season is also active simultaneously.

 Weather in Mexico in September

-September stays hot, humid, and storm-prone—especially in the tropics.
-Rainfall starts to taper late in the month.
-Coastal highs hover near 88–90°F with sea temps in the upper-70s to low-80s °F. The interior cools a bit: Mexico City often sits in the mid-70s by day and mid-50s at night.
+September stays hot, humid, and storm-prone — especially in the tropics.
+Rainfall begins to taper late in the month.
+Coastal highs hover near 88–90°F with sea temps in the upper-70s to low-80s.
+Mexico City typically sits in the mid-70s by day and mid-50s at night.
 Northern deserts remain very warm.

 October Weather in Mexico

 October is the rainy season’s exit ramp.
 Showers and storms diminish through the month.
-Coastal highs usually land around 84–90°F; the Caribbean Sea is a swimmable 80–84°F. In Riviera Maya, expect a broad 81–91°F day range.
-Central highlands cool down: Mexico City often sees 61–70°F days and ~50°F nights—bring a light layer.
+Coastal highs usually land around 84–90°F with the Caribbean Sea at 80–84°F. In Riviera Maya, expect an 81–91°F day range.
+Central highlands cool down with Mexico City seeing 61–70°F days and nights around 50°F.

 November Weather in Mexico

 November ushers in the dry season and the start of high season.
-Days are warm and sunny; humidity drops.
-Coastal areas commonly see 82–86°F with seas ~77–82°F—great for the beach.
-Acapulco stays on the hotter end.
-Riviera Maya typically runs upper-70s to upper-80s °F with far fewer showers than summer.
+Days are warm and sunny with humidity dropping.
+Coastal areas commonly see 82–86°F with seas at 77–82°F. Riviera Maya typically runs upper-70s to upper-80s with far fewer showers than the summer months.

 Mexico and Riviera Maya Weather in December

 December is prime beach time, particularly on the Caribbean side.
-Expect 80–83°F afternoons and 75–81°F sea temps, light winds, and minimal rain.
+Expect 80–83°F afternoons, 75–81°F sea temps, light winds, and minimal rain.
 Acapulco can reach the upper-80s.
-In Riviera Maya, daytime commonly spans the low-80s, with comfortable evenings.
-Mexico City is cooler (~68–72°F by day) and mountain areas can get quite chilly at night.
+Riviera Maya daytime commonly spans the low-80s with comfortable evenings.
+Mexico City runs cooler at 68–72°F by day, and mountain areas can get quite cold at night.

-The most settled weather is December–April, with warm days, lower humidity, and typically calm seas.
-May is often the hottest month; June–October brings higher humidity and more frequent showers, plus a greater chance of sargassum on beaches.
-Swimming is usually possible year-round, but conditions can change quickly—check local forecasts, beach flags, and advisories during the rainy and hurricane seasons.
+The most settled weather runs December through April — warm days, lower humidity, and calm seas.
+May is often the hottest month.
+June through October brings higher humidity, more frequent showers, a greater chance of sargassum on Caribbean beaches, and hurricane risk from August through October.
+Swimming is possible year-round, but conditions can change quickly during the rainy season — check local forecasts and beach flags regularly.